rust-stuco/lectures/week12/parallelism.md

 # Approach 2: Atomics

-One airtight update!
-Cannot be "incorrect" mid-update.
+One airtight, _atomic_ update!
+Cannot be "temporarily incorrect" mid-update.

-1. `x` is shared memory
+1. `x` is in shared memory
-2. ~~`x` becomes incorrect mid-update~~
+2. ~~`x` temporarily becomes incorrect (mid-update)~~
 3. Unsynchronized updates (parties can "cut in" mid-update)

 ---

-# Approach 2: Atomics
+# Code to Machine Instructions

-The compiler usually translates the following operation...
+Recall that the compiler will usually translate the following operation...

 ```c
 x += 1;
 ```

-...into the machine instruction equivalent of this:
+...into the machine instruction equivalent of this code:

 ```c
 int temp = x;